DigiaFactory/automated-jenkins-pipeline/README.md

-# Pre-configured Jenkins Docker image
+# Automated Jenkins CI stack

-This repository contains the Dockerfile and any necessary resources for running Jenkins in a Docker container with some pre-defined plug-ins and settings.
+This repository hosts a pre-configured Jenkins CI stack for easy continuous integration and deployment.

+*For now* the main components are: Jenkins CI & GitLab

 This repository is done as part of the bachelor's thesis work of Mikko Piuhola at Metropolia University of Applied Sciences for Digia Plc.